 - Wrap Up: What Does Dragon Taste Like?

-What Is A Dragon Fruit?
+What is a Dragon Fruit?

 Dragon fruit (also known as pitaya or Selenicereus undatus) is a type of cactus that produces a bright pink or red fruit.
 The outside of the fruit is covered in yellow or green scales, which is why it resembles a dragon.

 The inside of the fruit is white or pink and studded with black seeds.
-It is also a good source of fiber, vitamins C and B, and minerals such as phosphorus and calcium.
+It is also a good source of fiber, vitamins C and B, and minerals such as phosphorus and calcium. (source)

 In the early 1900s, dragon fruit was introduced to Southeast Asia by French colonists.
 The climate in Southeast Asia was perfect for growing dragon fruit, and the fruit soon became popular in countries like Vietnam, Malaysia, and Thailand.
 Today, dragon fruit is also grown in China, India, Australia, Africa, and Israel.